We use Your Data:

 You may change your mind and withdraw your permission for us to contact you for marketing purposes at any time by emailing us at email@example.com.
 This will not affect your use of our services.

-Where you have given us your express permission in advance (separately to permitting us to send you more general marketing material), we may also use your Medical Data to send you specialist information about our products and services.
+Where you have given us your express permission in advance (separately to permitting us to send you more general marketing material), we may use your Medical Data to i) send you specialist information about our products and services; or ii) for marketing purposes (for whichever consent has been obtained).
 For example, if a customer told us that they suffer from asthma and asked us to send them marketing material about asthma related goods and services, we may do so.
 This information would never be shared with third parties to enable them to send you information regarding their goods and services.